panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 Also, inside the same `onSubmit` event handler you can access the form data from the corresponding state variable, and save it manually using your preferred way: by making an async fetch POST request.

 Finally, when you'd like to edit an entity using the form, you can load the initial data into your component's form state variable.

+*What is your preffered approach or library to work with forms in React?*